 - Preheat the oven to 325 ℉.

-- Heat the oil and the garlic in a cold pan with a lid large enough to fit the neck, roughly a 3 qt capacity.
+- Heat the oil in a large pan with the garlic, roughly a 3 qt capacity.
 Cook on medium-low heat, stirring often, until the garlic is deeply browned and fragrant, watching closely so it doesn’t burn.
-When the garlic is deeply brown but not burnt, add the onions and spice mix, stir and cook for 2-3 minutes more to halt the cooking of the garlic.
+When the garlic is deeply brown but not burnt, add the onions and berbere spice mix, stir and cook for 2-3 minutes more to halt the cooking of the garlic.

-- Add the roasted peppers, neck, tomato and stock until the liquid comes up about 2/3 of the lamb.
+- Add the lamb roasted peppers.
+Add the tomato and stock until the liquid comes up about 2/3 of the lamb.

 - Place a piece of parchment over the top of the meat to prevent drying.
 Close the pan with the lid, place in the oven and cook for 1 ½ -2 hours, or until the lamb is very tender.
+Make sure to stir occasionally.
 You can also cook the lamb in a crock pot from this point.

 - Remove the pot from the oven and allow the neck to cool until it can be handled.
 Pick the meat and shred coarsely, then return to the pot and reduce the liquid on medium heat until the mixture is thickened, about 15 minutes.